Skip to content

 Initial Cost

-Waterless cookware can be expensive, with some sets costing upwards of $1,000.
+Waterless cookware can be expensive, with some sets costing $1,000.
 However, most sets come with a variety of pots and pans, as well as lids, which can last for many years with proper care.

 Not Suitable for Every Meal